TuomasMattila/Programming3_course_assignment/README.md

 Feature: User can post messages to multiple chat channels

 User can create a new channel by making a POST request to the /channels -realm.
-The channel's name must be in JSON format, fro example:
+The channel's name must be in JSON format, for example:
 {
     "channel name" : "New Channel"
 }